-In August 2022, the Board of Trustees authorized the issuance of \$20,000,000 in long-term funding with Holman Capital Group for the development of a fourth public cemetery.
+In August 2022, the Board of Trustees authorized the issuance of \$20,000,000 in long-term funding with Holman Capital Group for the development of a fourth cemetery.
 The type of debt issued is a 30-year private loan placement with American Riviera Bank.
-The final private loan agreement was signed and the escrow account with American Riviera Bank was funded on September 14, 2022.